sd0e/snipcatcher/README.md

 # SnipCatcher
 SnipCatcher is a program which enables the autosaving of images in Windows Snip and Sketch.
-It is made in Node.js and has been compiled into a standalone executable file using [nexe](https://github.com/nexe/nexe).
+It is made in Node.js [MIT License](https://raw.githubusercontent.com/nodejs/node/master/LICENSE) and has been compiled into a standalone executable file using [nexe](https://github.com/nexe/nexe).

 ## Installation and Use
 ### Installation